holaplex/hub-docs/docs/hub/Hub/drops.md

 **Step 5**

-Select the date & time from when you want minting to begin, and when you want minting to end.
+Select the date & time in your system's local time when you want minting to begin, and when you want minting to end.
 Once you're done, click on Next.

 ![Mint Date](./MintDate.png)